 Dorsoduro 3821- Speaking on Venetian spritz and Cicheti (finger foods) this place is pretty great and probably better than Amble in terms of service, their spritz drinks are more classic and they have a good selection of regional wines plus craft beers.
 However, they only have a few tables inside but cute seating outside.
 They have traditional Venetian cicheti things like fried baccala’ fritters.
 The place is named after a popular Venetian quarter and the owner is from Venice, if you love this dream-boat city and the cicheti & spritz culture, you’ll love this place for aperitivo in Florence.
 Address: Via S. Gallo, 31,

-Enoteca Caffe Sant’Ambrogio- I’ve decided to keep this one as a recommendation even though their cocktails lack and their food is at times questionable.
+Enoteca Caffe Sant’Ambrogio- I’ve decided to keep this one as a recommendation even though their cocktails lack and their food is mostly questionable.
 This bar holds a special place in my heart because it was my neighborhood hang-out for a couple years.
 They do consistently have sliced cured meats, crudite/vegetables, potato chips, etc which constitute in my opinion more of a traditional aperitivo and their wine list is really great.
 Tocai, Inzolio, Ansonica Falanghina, Aglianico, the autochthonous list goes on.
 I mean, it is hard to find a simple bar with a great wine list that isn’t just pandering to commercial tastes like Chianti, Pinot Grigio and Sauvignon-Blanc.
 This is also where tons of locals hang out in a super authentic area of town.
 While I’ve listed some rather modern places- they also are a bit too trendy for a larger demographic of locals.
 I think it’s important to see some simple bars, even if they don’t have perfectly displayed snacks, hipster decor and a view.
 Tips: Inside is a bit dark and no-frills.
 I suggest getting a bottle of wine off the menu and sitting at one of their tables outside in the Piazza.
 It’s buzzing and you’ll get a slice of everyday life.
 Address: Piazza Sant’Ambrogio 7

 Rex Cafe- By night, Rex is a sardine can crammed of people trying to boogie on a tissue-sized space of dance floor but with pretty decent DJ sets.
 Before the madness ensues, they are a prime cocktail lounge and they do one of the best aperitivo services in town (inho).
 They have a selection of finger foods to pick from (butter and anchovy toasts) and always bring olives, chips and crudite with any drink ordered.
 They have a great selection of small-batch vermouths for classic cocktails like a Manhattan and the barman there now is talented (Mose Giordani, previously Lo Sverso and Mercato Centrale).
 Depending on the day, they may have special drink menus like one based all on Absinthe (i.e. Sazerac is on the bill and the flaming sugar service).
 The seating is spacious and they have a little room to sit and dwell on comfy vintage couch seating and decor.